AgoraLab/agora-chat-uikit/ios/get-started/quickstart.md

         func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {
-            let error = EaseChatUIKitClient.shared.setup(appkey: "Appkey")
+            let error = AgoraChatUIKitClient.shared.setup(appkey: "Appkey")
         }
    }
     ```

 1. Log in

-    Log in to `EaseChatUIKit` with a user ID and token.
+    Log in to `AgoraChatUIKit` with a user ID and token.
 If you have integrated Chat SDK, all user IDs can be used to log in with the UIKit.

     In a development environment, you need to create a Chat user in Agora Console and obtain a user token from your app server.

    ```
-   public final class YourAppUser: NSObject, EaseProfileProtocol {
+   public final class YourAppUser: NSObject, ChatProfileProtocol {

                public func toJsonObject() -> Dictionary<String, Any>? {
-           ["ease_chat_uikit_user_info":["nickname":self.nickname,"avatarURL":self.avatarURL,"userId":self.id]]
+           ["agora_chat_uikit_user_info":["nickname":self.nickname,"avatarURL":self.avatarURL,"userId":self.id]]
        }